ImperialCollegeLondon/safedata_validator/docs/data_providers/availability.md

 that there is a final point of contact for data.
 This helps to ensure the long-term availability and maintenance of the organisation's data repository.

-This is entirely separate from the authorship and ownership of the data: the citation for the data will always be to the original set of authors provided in the metadata.
+This curation account for the collection is entirely separate from the authorship and ownership of datasets: **the citation for the data will always be to the original set of authors provided in the metadata.**

 Embargoed or restricted data will never be made available within the embargo period or without discussion with data authors.
 Data authors will always be consulted about issues arising with their datasets.

 !!!
-Note "safedata at SAFE"
+Note "`safedata` at the SAFE Project"
     For details of the SAFE project's data availability polices see [here](../safedata_at_SAFE.md).